Juárez, Nuevo León: Climate

 With a BSH climate, dry and hot.
-Juárez's annual average temperature is 22° Celsius, and its annual rain precipitation is 400 mm.
+Juárez's annual average temperature is 22 °C, and its annual rain precipitation is 400 mm.
 Dominant winds comes from the north.

 Government

 Ciudad Benito Juárez is a municipality governed by a democratic elected Presidente Municipal (Municipal President or Mayor) for a period of 3 years with no right to reelection.
 The political environment is one of civility.

-The City Council of Juárez (Cabildo de Juárez) is an organ integrated by the Mayor, the Regidores and the Síndicos.
-The Mayor is the executor of the determinations of the City Council and the person directly in charge of the public municipal administration.
+The City Council of Juárez (Cabildo de Juárez) is an organ integrated by the mayor, the Regidores and the Síndicos.
+The mayor is the executor of the determinations of the City Council and the person directly in charge of the public municipal administration.
 The Regidores represent the community and their mission is to collectively define the city policies in all the subjects affecting it.
 The Síndicos are in charge of watching and legally defend the city interests, as well as in charge of watching the City Treasury status and the municipal patrimony.

-The current Mayor of Juárez is Rodolfo Ambriz Oviedo from the National Action Party (PAN), who was elected in the past municipal election on July 1, 2012, and will remain in office until 2015.
+The current mayor of Juárez is Rodolfo Ambriz Oviedo from the National Action Party (PAN), who was elected in the past municipal election on July 1, 2012, and will remain in office until 2015.

 The political parties with representation in the city are the Institutional Revolutionary Party or PRI, the National Action Party or PAN, the Party of the Democratic Revolution or PRD, the Labor Party or PT, the Green Party, Convergence, Social Democratic and Farmer Alternative and Nueva Alianza.